2022 Volvo XC90 Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 Volvo XC90 Pricing for the Momentum, Inscription and Recharge Trims

-To avoid overpaying on a new Volvo XC90, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new Volvo XC90, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost:

 - Example: Base Volvo XC90 invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.